zlehmann/rails-long-running-tasks-lab-v-000/README.md

 ## Instructions

-1. Update the songs index page to allow a CSV file upload of songs with artist names.
-In an `songs_controller#upload` action, create `Song` and `Artist` records from the CSV and redirect to the songs index page.
+1. Update the songs index view to allow a user to upload a CSV file of songs with artist names
+2. Implement the `songs_controller#upload` action, which should create `Song` and `Artist` records from the CSV and redirect to the songs index page
-2. Make sure tests pass!
+2. Make sure all tests pass!

 **Note** We're editing an existing application with some intentionally passing tests.